McCain wants strict timeline for Syria to turn over chemical weapons

 The amendment is a response to new diplomatic developments designed to ward off a U.S. military strike, highlighted by Russia's agreement Monday to get Syria to turn over its chemical weapons.

-Speaking on CBS' "This Morning" program, McCain said he was "extremely sceptical" about such a diplomatic solution but that "to not pursue this option would be a mistake."
+Speaking on CBS' "This Morning" program, McCain said he was "extremely skeptical" about such a diplomatic solution but that "to not pursue this option would be a mistake."

 "Some of us are already working on a modification to a Congressional resolution that would require strict timelines and strict guidelines that would have to be met as part of the authorization for the president" to use military force, he said.